lamberta/devkit-doc/guide/game-walkthrough.md

 There is also an `sdk` directory which is actually a symlink to the SDK installed with basil.
-This is provided as a convenience for navigating the SDK JavaScript code to see what's going on "under the hood."
+This is provided as a convenience for navigating the SDK JavaScript code to see what's going on "under the hood".

 The `resources` directory provides a place to store game assets, like images and sound files.